OmarQatt/my-note/README.md

 ## good-developer-mindset. ##

 Developers who don’t fully understand their work tend to develop complex systems.
-It can become a vicious cycle: == misunderstanding == leads to complexity, which leads to further == misunderstanding ==, and so on.
+It can become a vicious cycle: ==misunderstanding== leads to complexity, which leads to further ==misunderstanding==, and so on.

 When faced with the fact that their code will change in the future, some developers attempt to solve the problem by designing a solution so generic that it will accommodate to every possible future situation.